AminKolarijani/d-CDP/README.md

 # d-CDP
 The d-CDP MATLAB Package

-*** NOTE: For a detailed description of the the algorithms included in this package, please see [1].
+*** NOTE: For a detailed description of the algorithms included in this package, please see [1].

 *** NOTE: The below steps have been already carried out for the numerical examples provided in [1]; see the content of the corresponding folders within the folder "Article Examples."

-*** DISCLAIMER: The routines "LLTd.m", "bb.m", and "fusionma.m" are borrowed from the LLT MATLAB package avialable at "netlib.org/numeralgo/na13"; see also [2].
+*** DISCLAIMER: The routines "LLTd.m", "bb.m", and "fusionma.m" are borrowed from the LLT MATLAB package avialable at "netlib.org/numeralgo/na13."
+See also [2].

 -------------------------------